EDSA Carousel: Future

+Stops, stations and transit systems in italics are either under construction or proposed.

 EDSA busway concourses

 The SM North EDSA busway station features the busway's first concourse.

 In 2024, SM Prime and Transportation secretary Jaime Bautista inaugurated the first busway concourse of the Busway route, located along SM North EDSA.
 The upcoming concourse is the first among three EDSA Carousel Concourse project, which was once part of the Build!
 Build!
 Build! project.
 Other busway concourses being planned are located along the Ortigas bus stop, located across SM Megamall, the Roxas Boulevard bus stop, which is located across the DoubleDragon Plaza, and the Macapagal – Bradco Avenue (DFA) bus stop, in collaboration with DM Wenceslao.
 Each concourse will feature a concierge, ticketing booths and turnstiles for the automatic fare collection system.

 On February 25, 2025, during his first press conference in office as the new Secretary of Transportation, Secretary Vince Dizon noted that the DOTR will model and replicate the implementation of the busway station concourses made in partnership SM Prime along SM North EDSA and the upcoming Ortigas Busway concourse through the construction of similar busway concourses.
 The bidding of the construction of additional concourses in all existing busway stations in May 2025, while the construction of the concourses are aimed to begin within the second half of 2025 and is aimed to be completed within 2026 to 2027.